ockertbotha-gitea/gitea-installation/configuration/02-ManagingUsers.md

 Require user to change password:  unchecked
 ```

-With that all done your lift of users should resemble the following:
+With that all done your list of users should resemble the following:
 ![](screenshots/0201-user-accounts-02.png?raw=true)